 Thursday, May 5, 6:30-9:00.
 Chamber of Commerce Wine & Food Tasting.
 Join us at 300 Baker Avenue’s Concord Café together with 15 food establishments.
 This is a benefit (we’re all cooking for free!)
 Advance tickets at the Chamber in town or on their website $30 per person; $35 at the door.

-Wednesday, May 6, 6:30-8:30.
+Tuesday, May 10, 6:30-8:30.
 Poetry Lovers’ Evening with Jim Leahy.
 Bring your favorite poem to read/share.
-It’s spring, time to rediscover how wonderful poetry is!
+It’s Spring, time to rediscover how wonderful poetry is!
 Let Jim know if you’re coming.

-We’ve got three great farms coming so you can buy directly from the grower.
+Plants!
+Want vegetable seedlings?
+We’ve got two great farms coming so you can buy directly from the grower.
 They’ll be outside on our sidewalk at the times listed below.
 Come support them, please!

 Saturday, May 21, 10:00-1:00.
 Elena and Karl, Crooked Row Farm, Concord.
 Dedicated to sustainable and organic practices, they’ll bring mostly greens and cold-hardy seedlings.

 Saturday, May 28, 10:00-2:00, Leslie and Katherine, Sweet Autumn Farm.
 Next door in Carlisle, come find organic heirloom tomatoes, peppers and eggplants.
 Put ‘em right in the ground!